 Mix Dry Ingredients: In a large bowl, whisk together flour, sugar, baking powder, and salt until evenly mixed.

-Combine Wet Ingredients: In a medium bowl or large measuring cup, whisk the beaten egg with milk.
-Stir in melted butter until smooth.
+Combine Wet Ingredients: In a medium bowl or large measuring cup, whisk the beaten egg, milk, sour cream, melted butter (or oil), and vanilla until smooth.

 Make the Batter: Pour the wet ingredients into the dry ingredients.
 Stir gently with a spatula or wooden spoon until just combined—lumps are fine; overmixing makes the cake dense.
 The batter will be thick and slightly sticky.
 Spread it evenly into the prepared pan.

-Prepare the Streusel: In a small bowl, mix together the brown sugar, flour, nuts, and butter.
+Prepare the Streusel: In a small bowl, mix together the brown sugar, flour, cinnamon, butter, and pecans or walnuts (optional).
 Use a fork to mix everything together.
 Sprinkle the streusel evenly over the batter.

 Bake: Bake for 30 minutes, or until a toothpick inserted in the center comes out clean and the streusel is golden.
 If doubling for a 9x13-inch pan, check at 35-40 minutes.